Mark Simpson undresses the tortured relationship between American men and their swimsuits

 There was, I’d venture, another, weightier reason for this swimwear elephantiasis.
 The late ‘80s was also when male obesity became a big trend in the United States.
 Baggy shorts hide baggy buttocks.
 They also wear higher, and their large profile makes a baggy stomach considerably less obvious than when hanging over the waistband of a Speedo.
 Moreover, “board shorts” hide the chicken legs of a car-centered society in which men watch sport (while eating) instead of playing.
 Is it simply a coincidence that when many young American men saw their bodies losing masculine definition they started wearing ladies’ bloomers?

-The ‘80s also saw the rise of the male as appetizing, idealized media sex object.
+The ‘80s also saw the beginning of the rise of the male as appetizing, idealized media sex object.
 The bar for male beauty was being set higher and higher as the reality was getting heavier and heavier.
 The tyranny of “boardies” is an expression of male self-consciousness, self-loathing — and paranoia.
-Both of being “checked out” and not measuring up.
-The ‘80s saw a steep rise in the American male’s awareness of gays — and with it his desire not to be mistaken for one by in any way signaling that he actually had an ass and a packet.
+Both of being “checked out” and of not measuring up.
+The ‘80s saw a steep rise in the American male’s awareness of gays — and with it his desire not to be mistaken for one in any way by signaling that he actually had an ass and a packet.
 Baggy shorts are a deliberate and cruel affront to homos — but it’s nice to know that straight men are thinking about us so much.

 It’s as obvious as a badly smuggled budgie that despite the pagan passions of pop culture and an enthusiastic uptake of the beach lifestyle, the promise of sandy sexual liberation has come slightly adrift Stateside.
 The painfully unequal sexual division of labor on U.S. beaches, where women wear little more than eyeliner and men wear tents — without the pole — is a sorry testament to that.